Black Friday 2020 PC gaming deals: the best deals you can get today

 - 500GB – £46 from Amazon UK (down from £76)

 At £35 for 250GB, our favourite budget NVMe drive is astonishingly cheap right now.
-Amazon have also backed this up with one of the best prices I’ve seen on the 1TB model, at an outrageously cheap price of £80.
-That’s £5 cheaper than its previous Prime Day low, making it the cheapest price for this model so far.
-It’s also £80 over at CCL Online if Amazon sells out.
+Amazon also backed this up with one of the best prices I’ve seen on the 1TB model, at an outrageously cheap price of £80 – although this has since risen back to £90 today.
+Thankfully, CCL Online are here to fill in the gaps with another £80 bargain.
+That’s £5 cheaper than its previous Prime Day low, making it the cheapest price for this model I’ve ever seen.

 Samsung 970 Evo Plus deals: